 - Defines whether the items of a general catalog have to be translated.
 Possible values are: 0 or 1.

 - Defines how many years in the past are available for selection from the present year in a date or date/time field.
-The value must be a positive integer.
+The value must be a non-negative integer.

 - Defines how many years in the future are available for selection from the present year in a date or date/time field.
-The value must be a positive integer.
+The value must be a non-negative integer.

 - Defines the minimum value for an integer field.